2

 How much do part time nicu rn jobs pay per week?

-As of Jul 5, 2026, the average weekly pay for part time nicu rn in Kentucky is $2,193.35, according to ZipRecruiter salary data.
+As of Aug 16, 2026, the average weekly pay for part time nicu rn in Kentucky is $2,193.35, according to ZipRecruiter salary data.
 Most workers in this role earn between $1,742.31 and $2,653.85 per week, depending on experience, location, and employer.

 To thrive as a Part Time NICU RN, you need a current RN license, experience or training in neonatal care, and knowledge of neonatal physiology and development.
 Familiarity with neonatal monitoring systems, infusion pumps, and electronic health record (EHR) software is essential, and certifications such as Neonatal Resuscitation Program (NRP) are highly valued.
 Compassion, attention to detail, and excellent communication skills help you support fragile infants and their families while collaborating with multidisciplinary teams.
 These competencies ensure safe, high-quality care for critically ill newborns in a specialized and emotionally challenging environment.

-What are part time NICU RNs?
+What is a part time NICU RN?

 Part time NICU RNs are registered nurses who work fewer hours than full-time staff in the Neonatal Intensive Care Unit (NICU).
 They provide specialized care for newborns who are premature, ill, or require intensive medical attention.
 Part time NICU RNs perform duties such as monitoring vital signs, administering medications, supporting families, and collaborating with a healthcare team.
 Their schedules are typically flexible, involving shifts that may include nights, weekends, or holidays.
 These roles require specific training in neonatal care and current RN licensure.

-What are the typical shift patterns and team dynamics for a part-time NICU RN?
+What are the typical shift patterns and team dynamics for a part time NICU RN?

 Part-time NICU RNs usually work variable shift patterns, including nights, weekends, or 12-hour shifts, depending on hospital needs and scheduling.
 They are integral members of interdisciplinary teams, collaborating closely with neonatologists, respiratory therapists, and other nurses to provide specialized care to critically ill newborns.
 While the pace can be demanding, part-time status allows for greater flexibility and work-life balance.
 Building strong communication skills and adaptability is key, as you may rotate between different patient assignments and work with various team members each shift.

 What are the most commonly searched types of Nicu Rn jobs in Kentucky?
-The most popular types of Nicu Rn jobs in Kentucky are:

 What cities in Kentucky are hiring for Part Time Nicu Rn jobs?
-Cities in Kentucky with the most Part Time Nicu Rn job openings:

 Registered Nurse NICU PRN Nights